-- The network media economy has more than quadrupled in size, from \$19.4 billion in 1984 to \$80.3 billion last year. - mobile wireless and internet access services continue to grow briskly, with revenues rising to \$25.5 billion and \$10.9 billion, respectively, last year; while cable, IPTV and satellite TV continued to slide to \$8.5 billion-a decline from all-time highs of \$8.9 billion four years earlier.
+- The network media economy has more than quadrupled in size, from \$19.4 billion in 1984 to \$81.2 billion last year. - mobile wireless and internet access services continue to grow briskly, with revenues rising to \$25.8 billion and \$11 billion, respectively, last year; while cable, IPTV and satellite TV continued to slide to \$8.5 billion-a decline from all-time highs of \$8.9 billion four years earlier.
 Wireline revenues (e.g. revenues from "plain old telephone service") continued their longterm fall to \$13.1 billion in 2017. - the adoption and use of wireline internet access is high in Canada relative to other OECD countries, but speeds are mediocre, prices high, data usages slightly below average, and data caps extensively used and set at low levels whereas in most countries that are comparable to Canada they are rare and the cost of exceeding them not as punishingly expensive. - mobile wireless (i.e. the mobile internet) adoption in Canada ranks very poorly against other OECD countries.
 For example, Canada ranks a lowly 30th out of 36 OECD countries in terms of adoption-a drop in rank compared to other countries over the previous year.
-Canada also does not fare well in terms of mobile data use, either, ranking 26th out of 35 OECD countries surveyed with an average of 1.9 GB of mobile data usage per subscriber per month-well below, for example, Finland (15.5 GB), Austria (11.2GB), Denmark (5.7 GB), France (3.4GB) and the United States (3 GB). - nearly one-in-three households in the lowest income guintile do not subscribe to a mobile wireless service, while only one-in-seven of those on the next rung up stand in the same position.
-By contrast, mobile wireless service is nearly universal for the most well-off in society. - the cost of media devices is plunging but the cost of communication services like broadband internet access, mobile phone and cable TV (including IPTV) continue to rise briskly relative to the consumer price index. - advertising spending has been in decline in inflation-adjusted "real dollars", on a per capita basis, relative to the media economy, and in relation to the gross domestic of Canada.
-On a per capita basis, it was \$351 per person in 2017-down from \$371 a half-decade earlier.
+Canada also does not fare well in terms of mobile data use, either, ranking 27th out of 36 OECD countries surveyed with an average of 1.9 GB of mobile data usage per subscriber per month-well below, for example, Finland (15.5 GB), Austria (11.2GB), Denmark (5.7 GB), France (3.4GB) and the United States (3 GB). - nearly one-in-three households in the lowest income quintile do not subscribe to a mobile wireless service, while only one-in-seven of those on the next rung up stand in the same position.
+By contrast, mobile wireless service is nearly universal for the most well-off in society. - the cost of media devices is plunging but the cost of communication services like broadband internet access, mobile phone and cable TV (including IPTV) continue to rise briskly relative to the consumer price index. - advertising spending has been in decline in inflation-adjusted "real dollars", on a per capita basis, relative to the media economy, and in relation to the gross domestic of Canada for the past half-decade or so, although last year there was a reversal in fortunes.
+Whether that will continue, however, it is too early to tell.
+Last year's reversal aside, however, on a per capita basis, it was \$362 per person in 2017-down from \$371 a half-decade earlier.